 Professor Helen Drake

-Professor of French and European Studies and Director of The Academy of Diplomacy and International Governance
+Professor of French and European Studies and Director of the Institute for Diplomacy and International Governance

 Helen is an internationally-acclaimed Professor of contemporary French politics and EU affairs, and has chaired the UK’s leading University Association for Contemporary European Studies (UACES) since 2012.

 Helen first studied at Surrey University, where she completed her first degree in French and German Linguistic and International Studies.
 Helen continued her passion for European studies by undertaking an MSc in European Management at Cranfield Institute of Technology.
 Helen then completed her PhD in European Studies at Aston University.
 Helen's multidisciplinary academic background has enabled her to utilise a multi-faceted approach towards teaching and research.

 - The political communication of mainstream European political parties

 - EU diplomatic actorness in its immediate neighbourhood in the East (Belarus, Moldova and Ukraine);

 - The governance of European funds in new EU member states: The absorption performance of Bulgaria and Romania, and their management and implementation of European Structural Funds during 2007-2013;

 - The political and bureaucratic origins of the European External Action Service (EEAS);

 - A critical discourse analysis of the EU’s counter-terrorism policy;